School of Education, Business and Human Services

 Gallaudet's Department of Counseling, founded in 1971, prepares highly qualified master's-level counselors eligible for licensure as professional counselors in most states.
-We offer the only graduate counselor training programs in the world with specializations in working with deaf and hard of hearing individuals.
+We offer accredited graduate counselor training programs with specializations in working with deaf and hard of hearing individuals.

 Many of our recent Department of Counseling alumni are employed in the counseling field.
 Read more about our alumni outcomes.

 The training provided in this department uniquely prepares graduates to work with individuals who are deaf and hard of hearing, with or without additional disabilities, by developing a core set of competencies in all students with specializations in school and mental health counseling.